NEAAPA Member Resources for COVID-19

 - Create word search puzzles using the words and names that are related to your business

 - Post images that are more scenic and not focused on guests, with a message that your business will be here when this is over.

 Remember to stay in communication with your guests through social media, even if you don't have a solid plan in place.
 Your guests are on social media and are looking for distractions for themselves and their families.
 It is important for them to remember you during this time.

-This is a rapidly changing situation around the country and New England, and we will do our best to keep our members informed.
-If you have information that you think should be shared on this page, please send an email to email@example.com.
+This is a rapidly changing situation around the country and the region, and we will do our best to keep our members informed.
+If you have information that you think should be shared on this page, please send an email to firstname.lastname@example.org.